 Cathedral City has made a commitment to preserve important environmental and cultural assets of the community in its General Plan.
-In 2013, the City Council passed the The Green for Life Resolutions which re-examines municipal facilities and their management, and benchmarks greenhouse gasses to create both climate and energy action plans to help the City save valuable resources.
-The Climate Action Plan and Energy Action Plan resulted from the Green For Life Resolution (2013-231) approved in 2013.
+For example, participating in the Green for Life program is a major, recent expression of this commitment.
+The Green for Life program reexamines municipal facilities and their management, and benchmarks greenhouse gasses to create both climate and energy action plans to help the City save valuable resources.
 The Energy Action Plan compliments the 2013 Cathedral City Climate Action Plan, serving as its municipal sector guide to energy savings and compliance.